-The affirmative vote of a majority of the votes cast at the Meeting will be required for approval of the proposal.
-Abstentions will be counted as represented and entitled to vote and will have the effect of a negative vote on all proposals.
-Broker non-votes (as described in question 16 in "Questions and Answers about the Meeting and Voting") will not be considered entitled to vote on these proposals and will not be counted in determining the number of shares necessary for approval of the proposal.
+The affirmative vote of a majority of the votes cast at the meeting is required to approve the proposal.
+Broker non-votes are not entitled to vote on these proposals and will not be counted in evaluating the results of the vote.